Piper Flitfire: Silver Cub with RAF insignia

 The first Flitfire, NC1776, a J3F-65, serial number 6600, was powered by a Franklin 65 hp engine that was donated by the manufacturer Air Cooled Motors Corporation.
 The Civil Aeronautics Administration assigned registration number NC1776 to this aircraft, symbolizing the Benevolent Fund's aid to Britain in the same manner as the Lend Lease Act, which had Congressional number HR1776.
 The March 1941 Lend Lease Act was the principal vehicle for the U.S. to provide military aid to foreign nations before its entry in World War II.

 The other forty-eight Cubs had one of three engines: Continental, Lycoming or Franklin.
 To honor the RAF, instead of the signature yellow Cub color, the Flitfire airplanes were painted silver with RAF insignia.
 Royal Air Force roundels were painted on the wings and fuselage; a red, white and blue fin flash was painted on the vertical stabilizer.
 NC1776 was distinguished from the other 48 Flitfires by the full words "Royal Air Force Benevolent Fund" painted on its fuselage to the rear of the RAF roundel; the other Flitfires had the abbreviated "R.A.F.
 Benevolent Fund".
 The name of the state of each aircraft was painted on its nose cowl.
-All Flitfires were manufactured at the Lock Haven plant in twelve days between 10 – 22 April 1941.
+All Flitfires were manufactured at the Lock Haven plant in twelve days between 10 and 22 April 1941.
 The 49 Cubs were nicknamed "Flitfires" by Piper factory workers because of their markings, which were similar to the famed Supermarine Spitfire aircraft used during the Battle of Britain.